OhayoNB/Coupon-Management-System/README.md

 Server Structure:
 The server comprises of several layers and entities.

-Entities -
-Coupon, Company and Customer.
+Entities - Coupon, Company and Customer.

 Two ENUM Lists - The first contains the Client types and the second contains the Coupon categories.

 Layers -
 The Repository layer - This layer communicate with the DB by using custom queries and Spring Data JPA queries.
 The Service layer - This layer contains the business logic of the project.
 The Controller layer (Web Service) - Constitutes the access point to the server and does not have any BL.
 In the controller layer, there is a login controller that constitutes the first stage when connecting as an Admin, Customer and Company.
 The project contains also the JWT layer which is the responsible for the login inspection and all the other authentication logic.

 Website Structure:
 The site is composed from a default main page that includes links that routes to several places.
 The first login to the system will be as an Administrator, we will attach email & password to login.
 After the login, the website will route you to the admin personal area, the user will be routed to the personal area of the Admin, there he will have a menu with the functions he can use such as creating companies, updating them and so on...
 In case you logged in as a Company, the user will be routed to the personal area of the Company, there he will find a menu with all the functions he can use such as creating new coupons and so on...
 In case you logged in as a Customer, the user will be routed to the customer menu, where he can now purchase coupons from any category.
 Each of the users can go back to his personal area by pressing the client type button.

 The Admin details to login with:
-Email Address - admin@admin.com
+Email Address - admin@admin.com.
-Password - administrator
+Password - administrator.

 We hope you will enjoy out project :)